Aditi3/git-best-practices/README.md

 ### 3. Commit early, commit often

+It is better to work in small chunks and keep committing your work, instaed of waiting to make it perfect.
+If you are working on a feature branch that could take some time to finish, it helps you keep your code updated with the latest changes so that you avoid conflicts.

 ### 4. Pull request norms

 - A PR should be divided into independently mergeable parts also encourages simpler, more decoupled designs.
 If possible, try to break your PR down into pieces which are independent of each other.